-- A. All new employees are on probation for a period of six (6) months.
-If during this period there is cause for disciplinary action, it may result in dismissal. - B. Normally, the reason for taking disciplinary action is to correct an individual's misconduct and to warn that repetition of similar behavior can result in discharge. - C. No disciplinary action involving demotion, suspension or dismissal is to be taken against any regular, fulltime employee until such disciplinary action has been discussed with the Personnel Director or a designated representative, except when, in the judgment of the employee's supervisor, immediate suspension is necessary to protect the safety of persons or property or for similar grave reasons.
+Upon hire, new employees are given a six (6) month probation period.
+If during this period there is cause for disciplinary action, it may result in dismissal.

+The reason for taking disciplinary action is to communicate and correct an individual's misconduct and to express that repetition of similar behavior can result in discharge.

+No disciplinary action involving demotion, suspension or dismissal is to be taken against any regular, fulltime employee until such disciplinary action has been discussed with the Director of Human Resources or a designated representative, except when, in the judgment of the employee's supervisor, immediate suspension is necessary to protect the safety of persons or property or for similar grave reasons.
 In addition, dismissal requires the concurrence of the appropriate Vice President and the President or a designee.

-Generally, there are three conditions leading to the need for discipline at Tennessee State University.
-They are:
+Conditions leading to the need for discipline at Tennessee State University include but are not limited to the following:

-- 1. An employee is performing below job standards in terms of work quantity, quality, method, timeliness or cost.
-These should be performance measurements upon which all employees are evaluated for overall effectiveness, and they should be measured in precise terms whenever they become disciplinary issues. - 2.
-An employee violates prescribed rules of conduct, behavior or general performance.
+- Performing below job standards in terms of work quantity, quality, method, timeliness or cost.
+These should be performance measurements upon which all employees are evaluated for overall effectiveness, and they should be measured in precise terms - Violation of prescribed rules of conduct, behavior or general performance

-3. An employee interferes with the performance of others or engages in a behavior that is damaging to the reputation or welfare of the university, other employees, and students or to the employee's own credibility.
+• Interfering with the performance of others or engages in a behavior that is damaging to the reputation or welfare of the University, other employees, and students or to the employee's own credibility.

-Disciplinary action is usually caused by performance related conditions or conduct on the job or on university property.
-The most essential point to remember is that the cause of discipline must be directly (and reasonably) related to the employee's job, the effect upon students or other employees or the reputation and welfare of the employee.
+Disciplinary action is the result of performance related conditions or conduct on the job or on university property.
+The cause of discipline must be directly (and reasonably) related to the employee's job, the effect upon students or other employees or the reputation and welfare of the employee.

-Tennessee State University adheres to the philosophy that most problems can be resolved at the lowest institutional level if they are addressed promptly and fairly.
+Tennessee State University adheres to the philosophy that most problems can and should be resolved at the lowest institutional level if they are addressed promptly and fairly.

-Although involuntary separation is an option under the procedures set forth, Tennessee State University believes that when problems occur requiring disciplinary action it is preferable to salvage the employee, except in instances of gross misconduct when such conduct is determined to constitute a danger to the students, staff or to the employee.
+Although involuntary separation is an option under the procedures set forth, Tennessee State University believes that when problems occur requiring disciplinary action it is preferable to salvage the relationship with the employee, except in instances of gross misconduct when such conduct is determined to constitute a danger to the students, staff or to the employee.

 Tennessee State University encourages the principle of progressive discipline if discipline is to bear a reasonable relationship to the offense and to serve as an appropriate modifier of behavior.
-Simply stated, progressive discipline means:
+Progressive discipline means:

-- 1. The single occurrence of a minor or moderate infraction might incur minor discipline (counseling, verbal warning, written warning). - 2.
-A repeat or continuation of the same minor or moderate infraction or the single occurrence of a more serious infraction might incur more formal discipline (written reprimand, suspension without pay). - 3.
-The single occurrence of a very serious infraction or the repeat of the same moderately serious infraction might incur the most formal discipline that is reasonably related to the offense (demotion, pay reduction, discharge).
+- The single occurrence of a minor or moderate infraction might incur minor discipline (counseling, verbal warning, written warning). - A repeat or continuation of the same minor or moderate infraction or the single occurrence of a more serious infraction might incur more formal discipline (written reprimand, suspension without pay). - The single occurrence of a very serious infraction or the repeat of the same moderately serious infraction might incur the most formal discipline that is reasonably related to the offense (demotion, pay reduction, discharge).

-Whenever there is doubt as to the applicability of a disciplinary procedure or to the appropriateness of a disciplinary procedure, the Personnel Office should be consulted.
+Whenever there is doubt as to the applicability of a disciplinary procedure or to the appropriateness of a disciplinary procedure, the Office of Human Resources should be consulted.
 Each disciplinary situation is considered on a case-by-case basis, and disciplinary remedies may or may not be applied in the order in which they appear in these procedures.